WalshyDev/personal-site/content/pages/blog/21_09_10-handling-file-uploads-with-cloudflare-workers.md

 ## Compatibility flags!

 Now we have set the project up we're on to the key ingredient.
 You may have found old posts relating to this and seen that there was no native [File API](https://developer.mozilla.org/en-US/docs/Web/API/File).
 This meant it was handled through strings and just wasn't a great experience.
-Well, not anymore!
+Well, not any more!

 Compatibility flags (Released 30th July 2021 - Wrangler v1.19.0) allow for the parser to follow browser spec.
 So, to do this we will want to add `compatibility_flags` and `compatibility_date` to `wrangler.toml`.
 We will add the flag `formdata_parser_supports_files` which as the name indicates allows the parser to support files!
-For the `compatibility_date` we will just point to today (Formatted in "international standard" or ISO 8601).
+For the `compatibility_date` we will just point to today (formatted in "international standard" or ISO 8601).
 Our `wrangler.toml` should now look like this:

 ```toml
 name = "file-upload-tutorial"